 Clothes moths are attracted to temperatures above 50 degrees Fahrenheit, so bear this in mind when putting away your clothes.
 Make sure you provide clothing moths with the ideal conditions by brightening up your environment and providing ventilation where feasible.
 This may be accomplished by visiting your storage unit more frequently to let it get some fresh air while keeping the door open for a few minutes.
 It’s also a good idea to reorder your goods in order to prevent them from sitting for extended periods of time.
 Choose bags or containers that are sealed when packing up your belongings for storage.
 A garment bag is also a safe choice—just tape any gaps that might allow entry, such as seams.
 It’s better to be safe than sorry!

 Looking for a storage unit this year?
 Find the All American Self Storage facility nearest to you for climate-controlled storage in all sizes!
-We have outdoor parking at several facilities, as well as climate-controlled storage for all of your things.
+We have outdoor parking at several facilities, as well as indoor storage for all of your things.
 In addition, we provide convenient month-to-month storage rental services.
 This is ideal for college students looking for storage options for their winter or summer break.
 Call or email us today, or stop by in person to chat with our team of storage experts at All American Self Storage in Massachusetts!

 Check out the available storage units at the location closest to you to find a storage solution for your next project.
 Our climate-controlled storage units can keep pests out, so you can remain worry-free—always returning to your items in excellent condition.
 Use our online calculator to figure out the best amount of storage space to rent for your situation.
 Then secure your storage space through our online storage rentals.
 Get started with All American Self Storage!